David-Development/heimdall/Installation.md

 ### TCP Cameras

-The System is able to handle all kinds
+The System is able to handle all kinds TCP cameras (such as the one developed at the Bonn-Rhein-Sieg University).
+It also supports Raspberry PI based cameras.
+I created a small script which can be found along with the installation instructions on the raspberry pi project page: https://github.com/David-Development/heimdall-raspberry

 ```bash
 # Change into the directory where you downloaded heimdall to